working small and large scale in both jewelry and sculpture

 willing and able to hear directions and follow through

-Internship is unpaid but as a token of appreciation and accomplishment, interns receive a music box from the Constructing Deconstruction series after completion of 100 hours.
+Internship is unpaid but as a token of appreciation and accomplishment, interns receive a music box from the Constructing Deconstruction series ($1000 value) after completion of 100 hours.

-Contact Catherine at firstname.lastname@example.org with reason for interest and time frame avilability.
+Contact Catherine at firstname.lastname@example.org with reason for interest and time frame availability.
 If applicable send resume, work samples, and/or website link.